 What Career Opportunities are Open to Graduates with a Music Degree?

-Music graduates from Italy’s prestigious music institutions develop versatile skills for a variety of careers.
-In addition to the technical academic skills, such as music theory, ear training, and performance, they develop strong critical thinking, problem-solving, and communication skills.
+Music graduates from Italy’s respected music institutions can develop versatile skills for a variety of careers.
+In addition to technical academic skills, such as music theory, ear training, and performance, they may also build critical thinking, problem-solving, and communication skills.

-These skills are highly valued in the workplace and can help graduates succeed in a variety of fields.
+These skills can help graduates pursue a variety of career paths.
 For example, music graduates can use their technical skills to work as performers, teachers, or composers.
-They can use their critical thinking skills to work as musicologists, music therapists, or music producers.
-Lastly, they can use their problem-solving and communication skills to work in arts administration, music publishing, or music journalism.
+They can use their analytical skills to work as musicologists, music therapists, or music producers.
+They can also use their problem-solving and communication skills to work in arts administration, music publishing, or music journalism.